 In this Advent Calendar post, Inpsyder Dario describes cryptography and encryption methods.
 First, he explains what is cryptography and what is not cryptography.
 Then he focuses on symmetric and asymmetric keys.
 To explain how they work, he gives examples and lists their benefits and disadvantages.

 When the time comes to rest, we must be able to give up all worries.
 We make sure that the door is well closed, so we feel protected.
-And then we have the feeling our loved ones and our things are protected too.
-In the real world a solid door, a good burglar alarm could make us feel protected.
-In the real world.
+And then we have the feeling our loved ones and our things are protected, too.
+In the physical world a solid door, a good burglar alarm make us feel protected.
+In the physical world.

 And in the digital one?
 Did we close the door well?
-Are our data, our communications secure?
+Are our data and communications secure?

 Now, maybe, we cannot sleep anymore.

 And, coming along with that, do we have adequate security mechanisms in the digital world?

 The answer is yes.
 The word is Cryptography.
 And it is the science that allows us to secure our data.